 Carriers lock phones for a simple financial reason: high-end smartphones cost hundreds of dollars, and carriers often subsidize part of that cost through installment plans or promotional credits.
 Locking the phone discourages customers from taking the subsidy and immediately switching to a competitor.

 In practice, the installment contract already binds you financially, and the FCC's 60-day unlock requirement has significantly reduced the lock-in period.
 Locking has become less relevant than it once was, though carriers continue the practice as a safeguard against fraud and early termination.
+A phone that was purchased fraudulently and then quickly unlocked for resale is a real pattern carriers have to manage.

 What are eSIMs?